-France carries out airstrikes in Syria against Islamic State
+France carries out airstrikes in Syria against IS

 Paris — Six French jet fighters targeted and destroyed an Islamic State training camp in eastern Syria in a five-hour operation on Sunday, President Francois Hollande announced, making good on a promise to go after the group that he has said is planning attacks against several countries, including France.